 Leigh Ann has supplemented her skills by pursuing leadership training and has achieved numerous certifications:

-In addition, she will soon complete the Corentus Team Coaching Certification Program.
-Leigh Ann also holds two Master’s degrees from Fairleigh Dickinson University: Organizational Behavior Psychology and Corporate Communications.
+Leigh Ann holds two Master’s degrees from Fairleigh Dickinson University: Organizational Behavior Psychology and Corporate Communications.
 Her BA in English and Human Resources Management is from Salve Regina University.

 Adult Stages of Development, based on extensive research from Harvard and Dr. Suzanne Cook-Greuter, is the cornerstone of her practice.
 Leigh Ann uses this experience to support leadership, cultural and performance enhancement.
 She regularly speaks on leadership topics that fuel inspiration, commitment, and results.

-The combination of her experiences and learnings enhances her team coaching toolkit and equips her to ignite sustainable and measurable team performance.
+The combination of her experiences and learnings enhance her team coaching toolkit and equip her to ignite sustainable and measurable team performance.
 She has designed intervention and training solutions for teams needing stronger, more relevant systems, processes and rules of engagement to support the organization, team and/or individual goals.

 As a mother of four, children are Leigh Ann’s number one priority.
 To that end, in 2013, she founded Wear the Cape™ as well as the kidkind foundation.
 Their shared mission includes promoting kindness and character in schools and communities.
 Both organizations have enhanced young lives with school assemblies, scholarships, free educational resources, and goodwill.
 For more information about Wear the Cape, visit www.wearthecapekids.com.